Yizhi-Fang/GettingAndCleaningData_Project/CodeBook.md

 Variable name    | Description
 -----------------|------------
-subject          | ID the subject who performed the activity, ranging from 1 to 30 activityNum      | Activity number, ranging from 1 to 6 activityName     | Activity names including walking, walking_upstairs, walking_downstairs, sitting, standing and laying featureName      | Column variables, only mean and standard deviation are selected for our case
+subject          | Subject ID who performed the activity, ranging from 1 to 30 activityNum      | Activity number, ranging from 1 to 6 activityName     | Activity names including walking, walking_upstairs, walking_downstairs, sitting, standing and laying featureName      | Column variables, only mean and standard deviation are selected for our case